cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ![create-body.gif](./images/create-body.gif)

 > **Note**：
-> - The heirarchy relationship determines the rendering order. if may cause the node to not be visible when the order is wrong.
+> - The hierarchy relationship determines the rendering order. if may cause the node to not be visible when the order is wrong.
-> - 2D/UI elements must be under a `Canvas` node in order to be visbile.
+> - 2D/UI elements must be under a `Canvas` node in order to be visible.
 > - The layer of 2D/UI elements must be set to `UI_2D`

 Next, Let's adjust the position's Y of the `Body` node to 40: